Why Family Photo Sessions are Ideal for Shy Kids

 In the end, how the session goes is in your hands.

 That may sound like a lot of pressure right there.
-But what I mean is, whether your child is shy or outgoing, the way you respond to your child will impact the session.
+But what I mean is, whether your child is shy or outgoing, the way you respond to your child during photos will impact the session.
 So trust in the process, trust in your photographer, and focus on loving your family.
 The last thing you want is for a moment to unfold with her big, beautiful smile, and you are frowning in the background because you think things are going poorly.

 The less you stress and the more you smile and love on your children, the more comfortable your children will feel.
 I promise you are getting beautiful photos of your family that shows what stage you are in, right now.
 You want to document your child’s truth, and them being a little shy is theirs right now.